spardim/ex1/README.md

 ## Background

-1. I have no previous experience with any of the subjects introduced here, including FastAPI.
+1. The topics introduced in this exercise are new to me, including FastAPI.
 2. I have some work experience with Python.